0x60df/loophole/README.md

 ##### kmacro by recall record

 `competing-read` the `kmacro-ring`.
-Therefore, the keyboard macro which defined in outside of loophole also can be bound.
+Therefore, the keyboard macro which defined in outside of Loophole also can be bound.

 ##### object